Skip to main content

 Instructions

 Unified storing for structured, file-backed, or combined payloads in one request.
 Choose path by source: file- or resource-sourced (attachment/file to preserve) → use file_content+mime_type or file_path; conversation- or tool-sourced (chat or other MCP) → use entities.
 You may send both entities and file input in the same call.
-File inputs are stored raw with content-addressed SHA-256 deduplication; the server does not perform AI interpretation during store.
-Agents should parse and extract entities first when they need structured data from a file, then send those entities alongside the raw file.
+File bytes create a content-addressed sources row (SHA-256 dedup per user); the response includes source_id / content_hash for the unstructured leg.
+The server does not invent structured fields from opaque blobs without an explicit interpretation block or a separate interpretation flow.
+Agents should parse and extract entities first when they need structured data from a readable file, then send those entities alongside the raw file.
 IMPORTANT FOR STRUCTURED DATA: Include ALL fields from source data.
 Schema fields go to observations; non-schema fields go to raw_fragments for future schema expansion.

 Input Schema